Skip to main content

 There's a reason most teams don't know how their marketing automation works.
 Building it took significant effort, and the people who built it often moved on.
 The institutional knowledge walked out the door, and the systems kept running.
 Nobody had a strong enough reason to go back in.

-The real cost of this isn't visible in dashboards.
-It shows up in migration timelines that stretch from three months to nearly two years.
-It shows up when a team needs to rebuild a qualification workflow and realizes they don't have a shared definition of what qualified means.
-It shows up in AI pilots that produce impressive demos but don't translate to pipeline because the underlying data is unreliable.
+Tarrell notes how it appears when a team needs to rebuild a qualification workflow and realizes they don't have a shared definition of what qualified means.
+It's also apparent in AI pilots that produce impressive demos but don't translate to pipeline because the underlying data is unreliable.

 Tarrell's team at Trilliad conducted what they call a seller experience audit, evaluating Salesforce from the perspective of a sales rep going about their actual day.
 The findings tend to surprise people.

-Basic usability questions that nobody had asked because everyone assumed the platform was working as intended.
+These are basic usability questions that nobody had thought to ask because everyone assumed the platform was working as intended.

 Why AI Adoption Exposes This Faster Than Anything Else

 There's a reason AI pilots fail.
-Not because the models aren't capable, but because the systems they're connecting to aren't ready.
+You can't blame the models.
+It's often the systems that they're connecting to aren't ready.
 You can give a language model excellent instructions and still get poor outputs.
 For instance, if the CRM data feeding it is incomplete, the audience definitions are murky, or the signals it's supposed to act on have been configured by someone who left two years ago—you’re not exactly equipped for success.

 The goal is to make sure your AI is working based on solid, trustworthy information," Tarrell said.
 "And that takes time and intention.

-That time and intention aren't glamorous.
-Documenting workflows in plain language, mapping what each automation is supposed to do and whether it's doing it, auditing data quality before connecting new tools, are all tedious tasks that don't show up in an AI transformation announcement.
+Documenting workflows in plain language, mapping what each automation is supposed to do and whether it's doing it, auditing data quality before connecting new tools, all are tedious tasks that don't show up in an AI transformation announcement.
 But teams that skip them are building on sand, and they'll find out eventually.

 The Harder Conversation About Ownership